hasham7861/fantastic-memory-backend/README.md

+# FantasticMemory Backend

-## Steps to using projects
+## Steps

-1. Install docker & docker daemon
+1. Have the docker daemon running
-2. Build image: `docker build -t fantastic-memory:server .`
-3. Startup image: `docker run -p 5000:5000 -it fantastic-memory:server`

-# Technical

-### Development

-# Steps
-1. Install docker
-2. To run db locally run the following commands
-   1. mkdir ~/data
-   2. sudo docker run -d -p 27017:27017 -v ~/data:/data/db mongo
-3. Then install client and server node modules
-4. Then start dev
+2. Use the current node version using nvm use
+3. Run this command in cli `npm run dev:docker`